mayowaolatunji/sp1/book/why-use-sp1.md

 Historically, building ZKP systems has been extremely complicated, requiring large teams with specialized cryptography expertise and taking years to go to production.
 SP1 is a performant, general-purpose zkVM that solves this problem and creates a future where all blockchain infrastructure, including rollups, bridges, coprocessors, and more, utilize ZKPs **via maintainable software written in Rust**.

-SP1 is especially powerful in blockchain contexts which rely on verifiable computation.
+SP1 is especially powerful in blockchain contexts, which rely on verifiable computation.
 Example applications include:
 - [Rollups](https://ethereum.org/en/developers/docs/scaling/zk-rollups/): SP1 can be used in combination with existing node infrastructure like [Reth](https://github.com/paradigmxyz/reth) to build rollups with ZKP validity proofs or ZK fraud proofs.
 - [Coprocessors](https://crypto.mirror.xyz/BFqUfBNVZrqYau3Vz9WJ-BACw5FT3W30iUX3mPlKxtA): SP1 can be used to outsource onchain computation to offchain provers to enable use cases such as large-scale computation over historical state and onchain machine learning, dramatically reducing gas costs.
 - [Light Clients](https://ethereum.org/en/developers/docs/nodes-and-clients/light-clients/): SP1 can be used to build light clients that can verify the state of other chains, facilitating interoperability between different blockchains without relying on any trusted third parties.